monsieurbiz/event-sylius-hackathon/INDEX.md

 Feel free to share it with your friends and colleagues!

+Oh, and by the way, [this page is on Github](https://github.com/monsieurbiz/event-sylius-hackathon).

 ## Where & when is it happening?

 Our Hackathon will be nearby the [Symfony Live venue](https://live.symfony.com/2025-paris/venue), at [the Morning Montsouris, a coworking space located at 1 Imp.
 Reille, 75014 Paris](https://maps.app.goo.gl/6ZPDGpqjrbkLaXuE8).